 I make a lot of hummus which means I need a healthy supply of carrots, celery, and pita bread on hand.

 Carrots and celery are two of the many staples I keep on hand, but pita bread, not so much.

 We use it so much that I only make it in double batches.
-It is time consuming and since I am kind of lazy, I go ahead and make a mess once instead of twice.
+It is time-consuming and since I am kind of lazy, I go ahead and make a mess once instead of twice.

-I suspect this flat bread will also dry out fast, but I only keep out what I intend to use in a day or two.
+I suspect this flatbread will also dry out fast, but I only keep out what I intend to use in a day or two.

-The rest, once completely cooled, is immediately bagged up and put into the freezer.
+The rest once completely cooled, is immediately bagged up and put into the freezer.
 I tend to stack 3 or 4 together.

 For one, it is the perfect size for a single serving pizza, at least if you eat pizza like we do, and number two, it is convenient, and number three, it makes a really crispy pizza crust.

 Since discovering this bread recipe, I think I make pizzas this way more frequently than I do on my thin pizza crust.